oswaldobapvicjr/performetrics/README.md

 ## Configuration

 **Performetrics** does not only collect useful metrics.
-A comprehensive set of features was carefully designed to optimize data collection and present the results in different styles with a minimum of code.
+A comprehensive set of features was carefully designed to optimize data collection and present the results in different styles with a minimum of code required to the library user.

 ### Conversion Modes